SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    since "self" will be captured, not the property (as per rdar://16193162) we don't do this for autoclosures, however - see the commits comments from r14676 for the reasons why
+.. can use 'var' and 'let' for closure parameters
+.. var closure3a : ()->()->(Int,Int) = {{ (4, 2) }} // multi-level closing.

+.. auto-closures can also be created:
+.. var closure1 : @auto_closure () -> Int = 4  // Function producing 4 whenever it is called.
+.. from Assert.swift in stdlib/core:
+   @transparent
+   func assert(
+     condition: @auto_closure () -> Bool, message: StaticString = StaticString()
+   ) {
+   }
+.. note that an @auto_closure's argument type must always be ()
+.. see also test/expr/closure/closures.swift

+..
+The auto_closure attribute modifies a function type, changing the behavior of any assignment into (or initialization of) a value with the function type.
+   Instead of requiring that the rvalue and lvalue have the same function type, an "auto closing" function type requires its initializer expression to have the same type as the function's result type, and it implicitly binds a closure over this expression.
+   This is typically useful for function arguments that want to capture computation that can be run lazily. auto_closure is only valid in a type of a syntactic function type that is defined to take a syntactic empty tuple.

+.. <rdar://problem/16193162> Require specifying self for locations in code where strong reference cycles are likely
+   This requires that property references have an explicit "self." qualifier when in an explicit closure expression, since self will be captured, not the property.
+   We don't do the same for autoclosures.
+   The logic here is that autoclosures can't practically be used in capturing situations anyway, since that would be extremely surprising to clients.
+   Further, forcing a syntactic requirement in an autoclosure context would defeat the whole point of autoclosures: make them implicit.

 .. refnote:: References